ourBC.com British Columbia Travel and Discovery

 If you enjoy whitewater activities, take advantage of the rapids found along the Quesnel River.
 There are a few guides in the area who will help if you're unfamiliar with locations.

-For canoeing and kayaking, try the Bowron Lake circle route just north of Likely.
-To get there, take the 144 km (90 miles) summer only 4X4 backcountry road through Cariboo River Park to Barkerville.
+For other boating including canoeing and kayaking, try either Cariboo Lake or Ghost Lake in Cariboo Mountains Provincial Park.
+Both areas are located just north of Likely on the 8400 FSR.
 Make sure you visit the store or contact BC Highways for road conditions information and make sure your vehicle is in good operating condition before attempting this as there is no cell phone service or help available.

 Winter Recreation